-AIP MALTA AD 2 LMML - 21 24 FEB 2022 1.3 Within the Luqa CTR standard VFR arrival and departure routes are published based on Visual Reporting Points.
-It is mandatory for all international VFR arrivals and departures to flight plan the appropriate route as indicated in AD 2-LMML-MISC-SVA and AD 2-LMML-MISC-SVD.
-1.4 Deemed separations from STARs and SIDs are based on VFR flights operating in the Luqa CTR at 2000 FT or below within the INNER zone.
-If ATC is in positive visual contact with an aircraft, 'reduced separation in the vicinity of the aerodrome' can be applied by ATC in the Luqa ATZ.
-1.5 VFR flights requesting to cross from one sector to the other when the visual patterns are active will be instructed by ATC to keep clear of the Luqa ATZ and traffic information given on the status of the circuit or specific position of the aircraft in the circuit.
-If required due to traffic in the circuit, aircraft requesting to transit the sectors may be instructed by ATC to proceed via alternative routes not to infringe the circuit pattern.
-1.6 Aircraft operating in Class G airspace below the Malta TMA should monitor the Luqa APP control frequency.
-1.7 A flight plan is not required for domestic VFR flights intending to operate within the Luqa CTR.
-In order to facilitate the assignment of SSR codes a dedicated code is allocated to LMML-based VFR aircraft.
-On start- up with ATC the pilot will confirm the assigned code.
-1.8 The pilot of an aircraft is responsible for determining whether or not the meteorological conditions permit flight in accordance with Visual Flight Rules.
-1.9 Except when a clearance is obtained from ATC, VFR flights shall not take-off or land at LMML or enter the Luqa ATZ or traffic pattern: a. when the ceiling is less than 1500 FT; or b. when the ground visibility is less than 5 KM.
-2. Special VFR flights 2.1 When traffic conditions permit VFR operations in meteorological conditions below those prescribed i paragraph 1.9 above, VFR flights may be permitted at the discretion of ATC as Special VFR flights.
-2.2 ATC will not issue a Special VFR clearance when the ground visibility is less than 1500 M or for helicopters less than 800 M, or when the ceiling is less than 600 FT.
-3. Night VFR flights 3.1 Night VFR flights may be allowed to operate between sunset and sunrise within the Luqa CTR subject to the following conditions: a. the flight must be conducted not later than 2300 LT and not earlier than 0600 LT; b. the ground visibility must not be less than 5 KM and the ceiling must not be less than 1500 FT; and c. the VMC visibility and distance from cloud minima in the table shown in ENR 1.2 shall apply provided that the pilot maintains continuous sight of the surface; d. the flight must be operated as a local flight with LMML as departure and arrival aerodrome. e. microlights and ultralights are not allowed to conduct VFR flights all night
+- Points.
+It is mandatory for all international VFR arrivals and departures to flight plan the appropriate route as indicated in AD 2-LMML-MISC-SVA and AD 2-LMML-MISC-SVD. - Deemed separations from STARs and SIDs are based on VFR flights operating in the Luga CTR at 2000 FT 1.4 or below within the INNER zone.
+If ATC is in positive visual contact with an aircraft, 'reduced separation in the vicinity of the aerodrome' can be applied by ATC in the Luga ATZ. - 1.5 VFR flights requesting to cross from one sector to the other when the visual patterns are active will be instructed by ATC to keep clear of the Luga ATZ and traffic information given on the status of the circuit or specific position of the aircraft in the circuit.
+If required due to traffic in the circuit, aircraft requesting to transit the sectors may be instructed by ATC to proceed via alternative routes not to infringe the circuit pattern. - 1.6 Aircraft operating in Class G airspace below the Malta TMA should monitor the Luqa APP control frequency. - A flight plan is not required for domestic VFR flights intending to operate within the Luga CTR.
+In order to 1.7 facilitate the assignment of SSR codes a dedicated code is allocated to LMML-based VFR aircraft.
+On startup with ATC the pilot will confirm the assigned code. - 1.8 The pilot of an aircraft is responsible for determining whether or not the meteorological conditions permit flight in accordance with Visual Flight Rules. - 1.9 Except when a clearance is obtained from ATC, VFR flights shall not take-off or land at LMML or enter the Luqa ATZ or traffic pattern: - when the ceiling is less than 1500 FT; or a. - b. when the ground visibility is less than 5 KM.

+2. Special VFR flights

+- 2.1 When traffic conditions permit VFR operations in meteorological conditions below those prescribed in paragraph 1.9 above, VFR flights may be permitted at the discretion of ATC as Special VFR flights. - 2.2 ATC will not issue a Special VFR clearance when the ground visibility is less than 1500 M or for helicopters less than 800 M, or when the ceiling is less than 600 FT.

+3. Night VFR flights

+- 3.1 Night VFR flights may be allowed to operate between sunset and sunrise within the Luqa CTR subject to the following conditions: - the flight must be conducted not later than 2300 LT and not earlier than 0600 LT; a. - the ground visibility must not be less than 5 KM and the ceiling must not be less than 1500 FT; and b. - the VMC visibility and distance from cloud minima in the table shown in ENR 1.2 shall apply provided C. that the pilot maintains continuous sight of the surface; - the flight must be operated as a local flight with LMML as departure and arrival aerodrome. d. - microlights and ultralights are not allowed to conduct VFR flights all night e.